darrenstrash/open-mcs/README.md

 *A simple and faster branch-and-bound algorithm for finding a maximum clique*, **Etsuji Tomita, Yoichi Sutani, Takanori Higashi, Shinya Takahashi, and Mitsuo Wakatsuki**, Proceedings of WALCOM 2010, LNCS 5942, pp. 191–203, 2010.
-DS/TODO: update DOI.
 [doi:10.1007/978-3-642-20662-7_31](https://doi.org/10.1007/978-3-642-20662-7_31)

 ##This package includes:

  - C++ code for implementations of MCQ, MCR, and MCS clique algorithms, and their independent set equivalents.
  - The 2nd DIMACS challenge instances used in the original experiments for these algorithms. (in ./data/)
- - A test script used to build and run all algorithms on all data sets (./test.sh)
+ - Test scripts to build and run MCS on all data sets (./test_all.sh and .\test_fast.sh)

 Please feel free to contact me with any questions!